-For those of you who don’t know me, I’m Dr. Kwane Stewart (also known as “The Street Vet”) — I’ve been a practicing veterinarian for over 25 years and am currently a member of Fetch by The Dodo’s Veterinary Advisory Board.
+For those of you who don’t know me, I’m Dr. Kwane Stewart (also known as “The Street Vet”) — I’ve been a practicing veterinarian for over 25 years and am currently a member of Fetch’s Veterinary Advisory Board.

 Being a veterinarian comes with its high and low moments, but it’s very fulfilling.
 So, for all of you future vets, I’m here to share what I’ve learned about the veterinary profession to help you navigate this path.

 Compassion is key when it comes to being a veterinarian.
 But, after so many years in this profession, I've realized that it's also good to have patience, grace and the ability to separate yourself from work.

 Students who choose to study veterinary medicine usually get an undergraduate degree and then attend veterinary school, which usually takes around 8 years in total.

 And don't be surprised if you have to make sacrifices along the way.
 So many nights, my friends were out socializing, and I was studying under the light of a desk lamp.
 But those are the things you give up to succeed, and it was worth it in the end for me.

 Introducing the Fetch Health Forecast.